accessibility/Axioms/README.md

 - Involving people with lived experience with disability early in the development process will produce more accessible results.
 - Accessibility is a team sport.
 In order to effectively address accessibility issues, we need experience outside of project teams.
 Collaborative approaches will achieve the best results in the long run.
 - There will always be users who find barriers to their use of the technology.
 Having an open feedback system will help to identify new accessibility issues.
-- The more people that champion and apply a lens around accessibility and inclusion the more that organization can scale their efforts, capacity and improve outcomes for people who use their products and services.
+- Individuals can only do so much in isolation, the more people that champion and apply a lens around accessibility and inclusion within an organization, the more they can scale efforts, capacity and improve outcomes for people who use their products and services.
-- A champion network within an organization will be more effective than an individual expert.
 - Digital accessibility involves technology, but should not be technocratic.
 Empathy is required to make good judgements as this is ultimately a human issue.
 Objectivity is needed to guide judgement, and thus we need to invest in common standards.
 - There’s no such thing as an average user and the need for personalization is inevitable.
 There is no “one-size-fits-all” digital tool that will meet everyone’s needs.
 Dark Mode is just the beginning.
 - Digital is one service channel.
 When planning inclusive services ensure that all channels & touchpoints apply an inclusive lens.